Landry & Kling: Recognition

 2006 Landry and Kling were named among the 10 Women Leaders who are making a difference in the meetings industry by Incentive Magazine.

 2006: Landry & Kling achieved WBENC Certification (Women's Business Enterprise National Council), and was named #156 among the top 500 Women-owned businesses in the U.S. by DiversityBusiness.com in 2007.

-2009: Josephine Kling and Joyce Landry, founders of Landry & Kling, Inc., were inducted into the CLIA (Cruise Lines International Association) Hall of Fame 2009, hailed as "visionaries who led the way in seagoing corporate meetings and incentives."
+2009: Joyce Landry and Josephine Kling, co-founders of Landry & Kling, Inc., were inducted into the CLIA (Cruise Lines International Association) Hall of Fame 2009, hailed as "visionaries who led the way in seagoing corporate meetings and incentives."

 2009: Landry & Kling named among "Top 50 Women-Led Businesses in Florida", ranking #13 in the state.

 2011: Royal Caribbean International recognized Landry & Kling as its Partner of the Year for Corporate & Incentive groups.

 2013: Landry & Kling was awarded Women's Business Enterprise Star award by WBENC.

 2016: Norwegian Cruise Lines names Landry & Kling CM&I (Corporate Meeting & Incentive) Charter Partner of the Year.

 2017: Carnival Cruise Line names Landry & Kling Global Cruise Events as their Corporate Incentive Partner of the Year.

+2024: Landry & Kling Global Ship Services receives the Global Achievement Award from ISOA (International Stability Operations Association) for their outstanding efforts in support of the people of Ukraine.